quipucords/quipucords/docs/source/beta.rst

 - vCenter server
 - Satellite

-Network sources are composed of IP address, IP ranges, or hostnames. vCenter server and Satellite is created with the IP address or hostname of the server.
+Network sources are composed of IP address, IP ranges, or hostnames. vCenter server and Satellite sources are created with the IP address or hostname of the server.
 Sources additionally are composed of credentials.
 A Network source can have a list of credentials as it is expected that many may be needed for a broad IP range, whereas vCenter server and Satellite use a single credential.

 Working with a Network Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^